Albergaria Do Calvário

 There are a total of 90 rooms split between the convent, decorated with luxurious historical touches, and a new wing with 1950s-inspired decor.
 Try regional cuisine at restaurant Divinus, dedicated to the "ninth art" of gastronomy, or opt for Italian at Olive in the monks' former kitchen.
 The former cloisters are now a lounge and bar, or head to the Cisterna wine bar to sample their collection of vintages where monks once collected rainwater.
 Book a luxe spa treatment alongside a relaxation room and indoor pool.
 When the weather is warm, the outdoor pool and poolside bar await.

 For a countryside stay to explore the rural Alentejo region, head to the Pousada Mosteiro do Crato in the countryside village of Flor da Rosa, roughly a 90-minute drive from Évora.
 This well-known former monastery is one of the original Gothic buildings in Portugal, dating back to the 1500s.
 Some of its 24 rooms can be found inside the halls of the former monastery, even in its castellated towers, while others are in a new wing.

 Explore the building with a session in the billiard room or spend some time reading in the fireplace room.
-Sample Alentejana cuisine in the restaurant along with a view of gardens out the vast windows.
-Sip a cocktail in the bar that was once the monks' mess hall or head out to the pool bar.
-Sunbathe before a jump in the outdoor pool, complete with waterfall, or head to the spa to cap off your stay with maximum relaxation.
+Sample Alentejana cuisine in the restaurant and a view of gardens out the vast windows.
+Sip a cocktail in the bar that was once the monks' mess hall, or head out to the pool bar.
+Sunbathe before a jump in the outdoor pool, complete with a waterfall, or head to the spa to cap off your stay with maximum relaxation.